Hall Caine: Caine's legacy

 Hall Caine was an enormously popular and best-selling author in his time.
 Crowds would gather outside his houses hoping to get a glimpse of him.
-He was "accorded the adulation reserved now for pop stars and footballers", and yet he is now virtually unknown.
+He was "accorded the adulation reserved now for pop stars and footballers", and yet today is virtually unknown.

-Allen suggests two reasons for this.
-First that, in comparison with Dickens, his characters are not clearly drawn, they are "frequently fuzzy at the edges" while Dickens' characters are "diamond-clear"; and Caine's characters also tend to be much the same as each other.
+Allen suggests two reasons for this: the first that, in comparison with Dickens, his characters are not clearly drawn, but are "frequently fuzzy at the edges," while Dickens' characters are "diamond-clear"; and the second, that Caine's characters also tend to be much the same.
 Something similar could also be said about his plots.
-Possibly the main drawback is that although Caine's books can be romantic and emotionally moving, they lack humour; they are deadly earnest and serious.
+However, the main shortcoming may be that, although Caine's novels can be romantic and emotionally moving, they are bereft of humour and, on the contrary, replete with a deadly earnestness.